atamberg/cs341-firegl/final/final.md

 #### Validation

-We validated our bloom implementation through both visual assessment and performance testing:

-1. **Visual Quality**: The bloom effect successfully enhances bright areas like fire particles, light sources, and emissive materials without washing out the scene.
-The effect is particularly noticeable in night scenes, where light sources create a realistic glow that softly illuminates nearby objects.
+The bloom effect successfully enhances bright areas like fire particles, light sources, and emissive materials without washing out the scene.
+The effect is especially noticeable in night scenes, where bright things glow.

-2. **Performance**: The effect runs at 60+ FPS even with multiple lights.
-Our two-pass blur approach is much faster than a single-pass 2D blur.

-3. **Configurability**: The implementation exposes key parameters through the UI:
+We can configure the following with sliders:
    - Bloom threshold: Controls which areas of the scene contribute to the bloom effect
    - Bloom intensity: Adjusts the strength of the bloom effect
    - Exposure: Fine-tunes the overall brightness of the final image

-These parameters allow users to customize the bloom effect to suit different scenes and lighting conditions.

 | Scene without bloom effect (daytime) | Scene with bloom effect enabled (default parameters) |
 |:---:|:---:|